adamdjbrett/adamdjbrett-v3/content/index.md

 ---
 layout: layouts/home.njk
 title: "Adam DJ Brett"
-description: "Web Developer Adam Dj Brett"
+description: "Web Developer Adam DJ Brett"
 header:
- intro: "I’M A DEVELOPER, DIGITAL ARTIST, CONSULTANT AND A BUNCH OF OTHER IMPRESSIVE TITLES AND BUZZ WORDS."
+ intro: "I’M A EDUCATOR, RESEARCHER, OPERATIONS MANAGER, AND A WEB DEVELOPER."
- text: "This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me."
+ text: "I love  listening, learning, sharing, and hearing stories.
+Since 2016 I have been working with the American Indian Law Alliance (AILA).
+This work is challening and breaks me great joy.
+In 2022 I received my Ph.D. in religion from Syracuse University.
+I am passionate about researching and teaching the histories of the Doctrine of Discovery."
 form:
- title: "GOT AN INTERESTING PROJECT?
+ title: "WWHAT IS YOUR STORY?
 TELL ME MORE...💬"
  button: "Submit 🚀"
 ---